 If you’re already on the website, select “Disney Park Pass System” from the MDE dropdown as shown below.

 Or, you can click this link (it will open in a new window) to go directly to the page shown below, which is where either of the above paths (or any of several others) will take you.

 Next, choose the date you’d like to make reservations for.
-There are no availability indicators on this calendar, so make sure you’ve checked that the park and date you want are available beforehand.
+There are availability indicators for each day showing whether some, all, or none of the parks are available.

 As soon as you select the date, the list of parks will appear below.
-All parks will be shown even if some are unavailable — on the date selected below, Magic Kingdom and Hollywood Studios were not available on the reservation calendar I had open in the other window, but there’s nothing here to indicate that.
+All parks will be shown even if some are unavailable — on the date selected below, Magic Kingdom is not available.
+Select your park and then click Continue.

 Confirm that your email is correct (it will show the email on your MDE account by default), check the box, then click continue.
 Now you’re all set!

 If you check your Plans in MDE, either on the web or in the app, you’ll see your Park Passes now.
 You’ll also receive a confirmation email.
 I like to keep the emails handy when I head to the park.
 I’ve never had a problem, but I’ve had dining reservations “disappear” in the past, and it never hurts to be prepared.

 There is currently no way to cancel or modify a reservation from the app.
 You must go to the website.

 If you are on your “My Plans” page, you can click the “Manage Reservation” button directly to the right of the reservation.
 It will bring you back to the main booking page, which can also be reached by clicking here.
 After selecting “Make or Modify Reservation”, you should now see your park reservation with an option to modify or cancel.

 Selecting either option will allow you to choose which members of your party to change the reservation for – there are two people in my party here, but I could cancel or modify only my daughter’s reservation if I chose.